qu1j0t3/bnl_titan/TITAN2.md

     Opcode   Src  Dst
     -------  ---  ---
-    0 1 0 1  0 0  D D   Destination register DD (see above) is replaced by its complement.
+    0 1 0 1  0 0  D D   Destination register DD (see above) is replaced by its binary complement.

 These variants are open for future extension.
 Possibilities are INC, DEC, TST, or (1 byte) CLR.